Elinor Florence, Author

 Today we eat such an assortment of imported foods that we no longer think of them as exotic.
 Sushi.
 Pizza.
 Strawberries and oranges in the dead of winter.
 But during the war, importing food into Canada was difficult as many merchant ships were taken over by the war effort, and many others were sunk by German submarines.

-And even the most basic foods that we produced here were restricted: bacon, steak, pork chops.
+And even the most basic foods that we produced here were subject to rationing: bacon, steak, pork chops.
 Butter and cheese and ice cream.
 You ate what you could prepare and cook at home, and often grow yourself.

 Rationed quantities varied as the war progressed.
 But basically, this is what Canadians were allowed: